Bond Dirty Price Calculator

 Using our trusty formula:

-Q: What is the difference between Bond Clean Price and Bond Dirty Price?
-A: The Bond Clean Price excludes any accrued interest, while the Bond Dirty Price includes it.
-It represents the full amount you'd pay if you bought the bond between interest payment dates.
+The Bond Clean Price excludes any accrued interest, while the Bond Dirty Price includes it.
+The dirty price represents the full amount you would pay if you bought the bond between interest payment dates.

-Q: Why is accrued interest added to the bond’s clean price?
-A: Accrued interest is added to compensate the seller for the interest that has accumulated since the last interest payment.
-This way, the buyer pays the full interest amount on the next payment date, and the seller gets what they've earned up to the sale date.
+Accrued interest is added to compensate the seller for the interest that has accumulated since the last interest payment.
+The buyer pays the full interest on the next payment date, and the seller receives what they earned up to the sale date.

-Q: Can the accrued interest be negative?
-A: No, accrued interest can’t be negative.
-It represents the interest that has grown over time since the last payment date, and thus is always a positive value or zero.
+No, accrued interest cannot be negative.
+It represents the interest that has grown over time since the last payment date, and is always a positive value or zero.